 Access to Higher Education

 applicants will be considered on the basis of their own merits.
+Please

 A typical offer for an Access applicant would be: Pass 60 credits, 45 of which at Level 3.
 These Level 3 credits must include at least 27 at distinction and 18 at merit.
 It is essential the Access course qualification is supplemented by at least a grade B in Mathematics and English Language at GCSE.

-Other UK qualifications accepted include:
+Other UK qualifications:

 We accept students transferring from other universities for second year entry on a case-by case basis.
 If you wish to apply for second-year entry please be aware that you must:

 Please note: For direct second-year entrants the overall degree classification will be based on the marks obtained at City University London only, with the weighting of 33/67 between the second and third year.
 Marks previously obtained will not be used in the degree classification.